thm2/Probability-and-Optimization--Ridesharing-Electric-Vehicles-and-Vehicle-to-Grid-Services/readme.md

 # Project Description

 ## Industry trends
 Electric vehicles are increasing in number over the recent years.
-Electrification of urban transportation is on the rise.
 In April 2016, ridesharing company Teo Taxi launched a plug-in electric vehicle (PEV) fleet followed four months later by
 Uber.
 In 2020 Volkswagen will start a fully-electric carsharing platform, whereas other companies such as BMW already provide such a service.
 When driven, an electric vehicle garners profit for the platform through transportation.
 When parked, it can act as a controllable storage device either consuming surplus or injecting energy to the grid.
 Hence, managed PEV fleets provide unique grid-support opportunities, and added profits to the platform through vehicle-to-grid services.

 ## Vehicle-to-Grid services